Medical Laboratory Technician

 Laboratory tests play an important part in the detection, diagnosis and treatment of many diseases in modern medical practice.
 The laboratory professionals who carry out these tests are medical technologists (bachelor’s or master’s degree level) and medical laboratory technicians (associate degree level).
 They work under the direction of pathologists and other physicians or scientists.
 Medical laboratory workers perform a wide range of tests and laboratory procedures that require a high level of skill.
 They examine and analyze blood, body fluids and other specimens using precision instruments, such as microscopes and automated analyzers.
 They look for bacteria, parasites and other microorganisms; analyze the chemical content of fluids; match blood for transfusions; and test for drug levels in the blood to show how a patient is responding to treatment.
 They also prepare specimens for examination, count cells and look for abnormal cells in blood and body fluids.
 They may work in several laboratory areas, such as hematology, clinical chemistry, blood banking, microbiology or molecular diagnostics, or specialize in just one.

 Education’s aim is to develop the characteristic excellence of which people are capable, and to hold as it’s ultimate end, human happiness and the welfare of society.
-The Medical Laboratory Technology (MLT) program is committed to this and to academic excellence, and the dignity and worth of the individual.
+The Medical Laboratory Technician (MLT) program is committed to this and to academic excellence, and the dignity and worth of the individual.
 Our program’s mission is to prepare competent medical laboratory technicians with the entry-level knowledge, skills and attitudes that are required to fulfill current and future professional roles and leadership positions as members of the health care team.
 Occupational competence is developed through classroom instruction and hands-on experience.
 The MLT faculty and staff encourage the fullest development of each student’s potential so that all may contribute to society.
 This statement is consistent with the mission of the Department of Allied Health Sciences and Nassau Community College.

-The Medical Laboratory Technology program is a two-year curriculum leading to an Associate in Applied Science (A.A.S.) degree.
+The Medical Laboratory Technician program is a two-year curriculum leading to an Associate in Applied Science (A.A.S.) degree.
 It offers technician-level education for those career-oriented students interested in employment as medical laboratory technicians and laboratory or research aides.

 The curriculum consists of courses in the humanities, behavioral sciences, mathematics, basic sciences and specialized clinical courses.
 All students are exposed to the methods and applications of routine medical laboratory procedure, including the detection of errors and quality control.
 The program combines coursework at the College with off-campus clinical education at an affiliate hospital or clinical laboratory.